Skip to main content

 Important notes

-• All historical data created by this user (notes, goals, assessments, and more) is preserved.
+• All historical data created by this user is preserved.

 • Inactive users are not considered active staff.